Cosmological Constraints from GW-FRB Associations without Redshift Measurements for LIGO-Virgo and Cosmic Explorer: Results and discussion

-Upon introducing the more realistic $D_L-\DM_{\rm ext}$ dataset — which accounts for both the diffuse and the host galaxy's electron density — the cosmological constraints remain remarkably stable, as evidenced in the lower-left panels of Figure \ref{fig:MCMC_2}.
+Upon introducing the more realistic $D_L-\DM_{\rm ext}$ dataset — which accounts for both the diffuse and the host galaxy's electron density — the cosmological constraints remain remarkably stable, as evidenced in the lower-left panels of Figure \ref{fig:MCMC_3}.
 For instance, the Hubble constant is constrained to $H_0 = \HighExtMqH \text{ km s}^{-1} \text{ Mpc}^{-1}$ (Zhuge+2025) and $H_0 = \HighExtLnH \text{ km s}^{-1} \text{ Mpc}^{-1}$ (Log-normal).
 The interplay between the diffuse DM PDF and the host galaxy parameters ($\sigma_{\text{host}}$ and $\exp(\mu)$) presents an interesting secondary effect.
-We find that the median value of the host galaxy DM, $\exp(\mu)$, is more tightly constrained when assuming a Log-normal distribution for the diffuse electron component ($\exp(\mu) = \HighExtLnmu \text{ pc cm}^{-3}$).
-Conversely, the parameter $\sigma_{\rm host}$ is better recovered when the Zhuge+2025 PDF is utilized ($\sigma_{\rm host} = \HighExtMqsigma$).
+We find that the median value of the host galaxy DM, $\exp(\mu)$, is better recovered when assuming a Log-normal distribution for the diffuse electron component ($\exp(\mu) = \HighExtLnmu \text{ pc cm}^{-3}$).
+Conversely, the parameter $\sigma_{\rm host}$ is more tightly constrained when the Zhuge+2025 PDF is utilized ($\sigma_{\rm host} = \HighExtMqsigma$).
 This indicates a degree of degeneracy between the modeling of the diffuse electron and the host environment over wide redshift ranges.
 Nevertheless, the vital conclusion is that these astrophysical uncertainties do not significantly bias the primary cosmological parameters.
 Our results demonstrate that even under the most realistic conditions and accounting for current observational uncertainties, the future Cosmic Explorer will be a powerful tool for the simultaneous study of global cosmology and the local environments of FRB host galaxies.
+Finally, our method provides a competitive alternative to other standard cosmology probes exploiting GWs with no direct redshift information from an EM counterpart in the context of future GWs detectors \citep[e.g.][]{Shiralilou_et_al_2023_DS_Forecast, Muttoni_et_al_2023_DS_Forecast, Cheng_Gair_2026_DS_Forecast}.
+They find a precision on $H_0$ of the level of $\lesssim 4 \%$ (till sub-percent levels), compared to our precision of about $3\%$, however they assume a network of two or more detectors, and mostly lower redshifts.

 The quantitative results for all considered scenarios in the high-redshift regime are summarized in Table \ref{tab:MCMC_Highz}.